CampAsAChamp/sprint-planner/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+TODO:
+1. Add edit button to PTO/activities entries
+2. Make light mode have more contrast, especially in Main Box
+3. Add a toggle for light/dark mode
+4. Make rollover points into final output box because it should show total points (includes rollover) and total new points (doesn't include rollover)